tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 ambiguous and because I don't feel like defining them except in relation to each-other.

-I'll define "data science" by relating it to "statistics" and to software engineering.
+I'll define "data science" by relating it to "statistics" and to "software engineering".
 Let's start with the comparison with "statistics".

 ### "Data science" and "statistics"
 The statistical methods used in "data science" and "big data" seem quite unsophisticated compared to those used in "statistics".

 Often, it's just search.
-For example, the data team at [La Nación]() showed me how they're acquiring loads of documents and allowing journalists to search them.
+For example, the data team at [La Nación](http://www.lanacion.com.ar) showed me how they're acquiring loads of documents and allowing journalists to search them.
 I'm sure that they'll eventually start doing crude quantitative analyses on the overall document sets, but even the search has already been